peer-open-source/xara-docs/source/user/manual/model/elements/bearing/TripleFrictionPendulumX.rst

    :figclass: align-center
    :width: 700

-   **Figure 1.
-Friction Coefficient-Temperature Relationships in TripleFrictionPendulumX element**
+   Figure 1.
+Friction Coefficient-Temperature Relationships in *TripleFrictionPendulumX* element

-The existing element TripleFrictionPendulumX-version 1 is based on a theory in which the concave plates of the isolator are assumed to be infinite in thickness.
+The existing element *TripleFrictionPendulumX*-version 1 is based on a theory in which the concave plates of the isolator are assumed to be infinite in thickness.
 The new version (version 2.0) of the TripleFrictionPendulumX element provides an option for specifying finite thickness (the thicknesses may be the same or may be different) for both concave plates, which are presumed to be bounded by an insulating medium (for example, the case of a steel plate on a concrete foundation).
 Finite thickness, and particularly small thickness over an insulated medium, causes an increase in temperature [KimConstantinou2024]_.
 Figure 2 illustrates the two options of heat conduction theories for temperature calculations at the sliding surfaces and over the depth of the concave plates.

 .. figure:: figures/TripleFrictionPendulumX/FIGURE2.jpg
    :align: center